mcordingley/Regression/README.md

 Currently, there are three main descent algorithms to choose from: `Batch`, `Stochastic`, and `MiniBatch`. `Batch` will go through all of the data for each iteration.
 This can take longer, but leads to much more stable descent processes and should be your default choice. `Stochastic` uses just a single, randomly-drawn example from the training data for each iteration.
-In practice, this leads to faster convergence than the `Batch` process, particularly for large data sets, but has the disadvantage of being much noisier on a per-iteration basis. `MiniBatch` is a blend of the other two approaches in which random batches of a specified size are drawn from the set of training data.
+For very large data sets, this can lead to faster convergence than the `Batch` process, but has the disadvantage of being much noisier on a per-iteration basis. `MiniBatch` is a blend of the other two approaches in which random batches of a specified size are drawn from the set of training data.
 This leads to somewhat more stable data on each iteration than `Stochastic`, but still avoids having to deal with the entire data set with each iteration.

-As of right now, `Batch` appears to work best with the `Adam` step schedule and the `GradientNorm` stopping criteria.
-`Stochastic` and `MiniBatch` appear to work best with the `Adagrad` step schedule, but none of the current stopping criteria appear to accurately detect convergence.
-For now, the best option is to simply specify a maximum number of iterations to run or amount of time to run the regression with `MaxIterations` or `MaxTime`, respectively.
+The `Adam` step schedule is a good default for all gradient descents.
+The `GradientNorm` stopping criteria works well for `Batch` descents.
+Convergence is considerably trickier for `Stochastic` and `MiniBatch` descents.
+Right now, the recommendation is to run enough iterations to bring the descent close to convergence and then halt it with `MaxIterations`.
+To get the descent to settle as it converges, wrap your descent schedule with `ExponentialDecay`, giving it the same value for its scale as you did for the max iterations.
+The logistic test data used to test `Batch` settles near convergence after 10,000,000 iterations with the `Stochastic` descent and the recommended schedule.

 When starting with a new project, it helps to tinker with the different options to find the best fit for your data.
 The `DescentSpy` stopping criteria is supplied to aid in this process.
 It decorates another stopping criteria and will call